-- Put the wheel nuts back on with the rounded end of the nuts toward the wheel.
-Turn each nut clockwise by hand until the wheel is held against the hub. - 12.
-Lower the vehicle by turning the jack handle counterclockwise.
-Lower the jack completely.
+- Reinstall the wheel nuts.
+Tighten each nut by hand until the wheel is held against the hub. - Lower the vehicle by turning the jack handle counterclockwise.

 Wheel nuts that are improperly or incorrectly tightened can cause the wheels to become loose or come off.
-The wheel nuts should be tightened with a torque wrench (Continued)

-to the proper torque specification after replacing.
+The wheel nuts should be tightened with a torque wrench to the proper torque specification after replacing.
 Follow the torque specification supplied by the aftermarket manufacturer when using accessory locking wheel nuts.
 See Capacities and Specifications on page 12-2 for original equipment wheel nut torque specifications.